It’s that time of year again! Here’s how to spring clean your wardrobe in 7 easy steps

 If you’re not handy with a needle and thread, just take the item to your local tailor.
 Consider taking sizes up or down to suit your body shape, shifting hemlines, and fixing any holes or missing buttons and closures to make an item wearable again.

-As for selling, clothing that gets traded successfully is should be in good shape and be branded.
-Any bags, shoes or clothes from popular high street stores should go onto Ebay, while designer clothes and accessories can go into Vestaire Collective or another higher-end website, where you’re more likely to get a better price.
+Any bags, shoes or clothes from popular high street stores could go onto Facebook’s marketplace or Ebay, while designer clothes and accessories can go into Vestiaire Collective or another higher-end website, where you’re more likely to get a better price.

 Finally, anything you can’t fix or sell should just get given away.
 This could be to a charity shop, or you could attend a clothes swapping or ‘swishing’ party if you wish to come home with something ‘new’.

-She also says the “3Rs” of recycling apply not only to rubbish, but to your wardrobe, too:
+Stephanie says the “3Rs” of recycling apply not only to rubbish, but to your wardrobe, too.

-- Reduce: if you find items that have not been used in over a year, give them away to someone who will wear them.
+- Reduce: if you find items that have not been used in over a year, give them away.
 If they’re in tip top shape, sell them.

-- Reuse: instead of throwing things like old tights and underwear away, find a way of reusing them.
-For example, you can use old tights to wash delicate underwear: just cut the legs off, place the item inside, and tie the end.
-This will keep delicate lace from fraying, and things like cashmere scarves from stretching.
+- Reuse: Instead of throwing things like old tights and underwear away, find a way of reusing them.
+For example, you can use old tights to wash delicate underwear.
+Just cut the legs off, place the item inside, and tie the end.
+This will keep lace from fraying, and things like cashmere scarves from stretching.
 Old cotton T-shirts and undies can be used as rags for dusting.

-- Recycle: while you can’t dump unwanted clothes in your home recycling bin yet, there are indeed textile recycling points, all you need to do is search for one near you.
+- Recycle: You can’t dump unwanted clothes in your home recycling bin yet.
+But there are indeed textile recycling points in most cities.
+All you need to do is search for one near you.

-Now that your wardrobe is all cleared out, remember not to be tempted to re-stock it full of even more rubbish–research shows the average woman wears around 12 favourite items again and again, whilst neglecting the less preferred items in her wardrobe.
+Now that your wardrobe is all cleared out, our last tip to spring clean your wardrobe is essential!
+In short, remember not to be tempted to re-stock it full of even more rubbish.
+Research shows the average woman wears around 12 favourite items again and again, whilst neglecting the less preferred items in her wardrobe.
 Do you really need more?